 His IC productions of A Trillionth of a Percent and Lily Dale [for production photographs, click "Photos"] were invited to mid-Atlantic region American College Theater Festivals at Ithaca College and Carnegie Mellon University.

-Before beginning his teaching career, Arno appeared in Broadway and stock theatre productions, on network TV shows, and in feature films.
+Before beginning his teaching career, Arno appeared in Broadway and regional theatre productions, on network TV shows, and in feature films.
 He is a member of Actors Equity Association, Screen Actors Guild, and the American Federation of Television and Radio Actors.

 Arno directed productions also at the Pennsylvania State University, Case Western Reserve University, Oberlin College, Muhlenberg College, Indiana University, Hope College, Wright State University, Interlochen Center for the Arts, and the University of Bristol in England.

 From 2003 until 2008, Arno served as Faculty Liaison to the Ithaca College Office of Institutional Advancement, working closely with the College's Offices of Alumni Relations and Development to create a culture of philanthropy at Ithaca College.
 In 2010, Arno served as the president of the Friends of Ithaca College, an organization of campus and community members that provides scholarships for area students to study at Ithaca College and supports the College in many ways.
+In 2013, Arno was elected to serve a three year term on the Board of Trustees of the Hangar Theatre in Ithaca.
+He was the chair of the Hangar Artistic Advisory Committee and a member of the Institutional Advancement and Executive Committees.

 During the 2010 theatre arts department reunion of students, faculty, and staff, the Dillingham Center for the Performing Arts Studio #5 was renamed The Arno Selco Acting Studio due to the generosity of the class of 1986.